 Users who have permission to masquerade can also view a Masquerade link to quickly masquerade as the student.

 The grading section gives an overview of the student's course grade.

 The student's current grade displays as shown in the Gradebook according to grading scheme .
 Please note that currently this grade does not adjust for any muted assignments in the Gradebook.

 For courses using Multiple Grading Periods, the context card only displays the grade for the current grading period.
 Note that the grading period view in the Gradebook does not influence the grade display; the student context card always displays the current grading period, regardless of whether you view a prior or future grading period.

 In the Last Graded Items section , you can view a maximum of the student's last 10 recently graded assignments along with the assignment’s grade, shown according to grading scheme.
 If the grading scheme does not fit in the window, the grades default to points.
-The names of the assignments are not displayed as this card is not meant to replace the Gradebook.
-If needed, you can reference specific assignments by viewing your course syllabus.
+To view the name of an assignment, hover over a graded item .
+To view submission details for the assignment, click the graded item.

 View Activity Overview